I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_temperature_data_descriptor.md

 ## Members

 `CriticalTemperature`

 Indicates the minimum temperature in degrees Celsius that may prevent normal operation.
 Exceeding this temperature may result in possible data loss, automatic device shutdown, extreme performance throttling, or permanent damage.

 `InfoCount`

 Specifies the number of <a href="..\ntddstor\ns-ntddstor-_storage_temperature_info.md">STORAGE_TEMPERATURE_INFO</a> structures reported in <b>TemperatureInfo</b>.
 More than one set of temperature data may be returned when there are multiple sensors in the drive.

 `Reserved0`

 Reserved for future use.

 `Reserved1`

 Reserved for future use.

 `Size`

 Specifies the total size of the data returned, in bytes.
 This may include data that follows this structure.

+`TemperatureInfo`

 `Version`

 Contains the size of this structure, in bytes.
 The value of this member will change as members are added to the structure.

 `WarningTemperature`

 Indicates the maximum temperature in degrees Celsius at which the device is capable of operating continuously without degrading operation or reliability.

 ## Requirements